 The Head and Shoulders chart pattern is a heavily used charting pattern, giving easily understood potential buy and sell signals.

 The chart of Home Depot (HD) below shows a Head and Shoulders pattern:

 These are the main components of a head and shoulder chart pattern:

 - Left Shoulder: Bulls push prices upwards making new highs; however these new highs are short-lived and prices retreat.

 - Head: Prices don’t retreat for long because bulls make another run, this time succeeding and surpassing the previous high; a bullish sign.
 Prices retreat again, only to find support yet again.

-- Right Shoulder: The bulls push higher again, but this time fail to make a higher high.
-This is very bearish, because bears did not allow the bulls to make a new higher or even an equal high.
-The bears push prices back to support (Confirmation line); this is a pivotal moment – Will bulls make another push higher or have the bears succeeded in stopping the move higher.
+- Right Shoulder: The bulls push higher again, but this time fails to make a higher high.
+This is very bearish because bears did not allow the bulls to make a new higher or even an equal high.
+The bears push prices back to support (Confirmation line); this is a pivotal moment.
+Bulls may make another push or the bears may stop the upward trend.

 If prices break the confirmation support line, it is clear that the bears are in charge; thus, when price closes below the confirmation line, a potential sell signal is given.

 Note that a downward sloping confirmation line is generally seen as a more powerful Head & Shoulders pattern, mainly because a downward sloping confirmation line means that prices are making lower lows.

 Reverse Head and Shoulders Components